 A few ideas that will help you with the classification and categorization in the long run:

-• Review Cycles available in DMS or EQMS systems can be used to send document to Authors for the initial creation or for review of an existing document.
+• Review Cycles available in DMS or EQMS systems can be used to send the document to Authors for the initial creation or for review of an existing document.
 This leaves a Task open in the system, and it’s easy to know who is responsible;

 • The folder is dead… Create less, not more.
-Folders or libraries are mostly useful for managing access rights.
+Folders or libraries are mostly used for managing access rights.
 That being said, we very much like the ‘tree view’ component [French: arborescence], which can be used to represent documents outside of the traditional folders/files hierarchy.

-We have not spoken much about Tagging, since it is a public means of assigning attributes.
+We have not spoken much about Tagging since it is a public means of assigning attributes.
 The way we see it is there are certain fields open to more people to help in the categorization and retrieval of documents.
-Tags are ‘soft’ attributes that more people can assign at any stage of the document Life Cycle which serve the same purpose as document attributes (meta-data).
+Tags are ‘soft’ attributes that more people can assign at any stage of the document Life Cycle which serve the same purpose as document attributes (metadata).

 And finally, for those who would like to read further on the theme and subject matter of this article, you will find more information under the following search queries:

 • Content management and information architecture